siliconswampio/airwire-documentation/documentation/Wire Documentation/_UPAP.md

 # Universal Polymorphic Address Protocol
-UPAP is a wallet protocol that handles generation of a new universal key standard and allows for any block chain network’s protocols to extend the UPAPs Universal Keys through the use of a standardized extension module.
+UPAP is a wallet protocol that handles generation of a new universal key standard and allows for any block chain network’s protocols to extend UPAP's Universal Keys through the use of a standardized extension module.

 Network Modules have been built out for current leading blockchain technologies such as;